willingc/willing-consulting-2022/docs/blog/posts/2019/2019-07-01-locations-and-git.md

 ---
 date: 2019-07-01
-tags: [git, learning, github]
-author: willingc
+authors: [willingc]
+description:
-description: "Where is code located?
-The basics of remotes for new git and GitHub users."
+  Where is code located?
+The basics of remotes for new git and GitHub users.
+categories:
+  - Tech
+tags:
+  - git
+  - learning
+  - github
 ---

 # Learning git: Locations, Remotes, and GitHub